-If you'd like more information on where to begin with self-install smoke control systems, see our article How to install smoke control systems or you could download our AOV kit guide which gives information on the full range of AOV kits that we supply.
+If you'd like more information on where to begin with the self-installation of smoke control systems, see our article How to install smoke control systems or download our AOV kit guide which gives information on the full range of AOV kits that we supply.

 We can help every step of the way